subspace/protocol-specs/docs/decex/overview.md

 5. **VRF Election**

-    For each time slot, the registered operator will attempt to solve the VRF puzzle with the success probability determined by the `target_bundles_per_slot` defined in the genesis `domain_config`.
+    For each time slot, the registered operator will attempt to solve the VRF puzzle with the success probability determined by the `bundle_slot_probability` defined in the genesis `domain_config`.
 To do so, they sign the slot challenge and check if it is below the desired threshold.
 When elected, they will produce a new domain bundle.

     For more details, see [Bundle Producer Election](workflow.md#bundle-producer-election)